lsprangers/lsprangers.github.io/docs/transformer_and_llm/index.md

 ---
 layout: technical
-title: Neural Networks (and LLMs)
+title: Transformers and LLMs
-category: NN and LLM
+category: Transformers and LLMs
 difficulty: Advanced
 description: Discussions around NN's, Transformers, LLMs, and other topics
 show_back_link: true
 ---

-# NN and LLM
+# Transformers and LLMs
 Everything starts with NN's like linear percepton, and then things get a bit more medium specific like Embeddings for text and CNNs for images, and finally we come all of the way back around to LLM's for multi-model and cross medium use cases

 # NN's